 is just a few yards further into the forest beyond the moto trail.
 Just continue perpendicular to highway 20, cross the moto trail and you'll hit Pioneer Trail

 that will take you to White Cloud & Harmony Market (or to Nevada City via Miner's or Snow Ditch Mountain Trails).

 Upper Pioneer Trail

-In the fall, this ride is often dusty in spots in the fall but perfect after the first rains soak in.
-Considerable debris, some fallen trees, & a few small stream crossings in the spring.
-Occasionally horses on the trail including a few rather large gatherings each year that are usually posted in advance at trailheads.
-The higher you go on Pioneer, the more quiet & challenging it gets.
+In the fall, this ride is often dusty in spots but perfect after the first rains soak in.
+There's considerable debris, some fallen trees, and a few small stream crossings in the spring.
+Occasionally there are horses on the trail, including a few rather large gatherings each year that are usually posted in advance at trailheads.
+The higher you go on Pioneer, the more quiet and challenging it gets.
 You haven't really ridden Pioneer Trail

 until you've included the upper sections!